The TED venue is choke-full. The event has started. I’m sitting on my chair, waiting.

-After all, 5 years ago when I started creating, what became for many, a life-changing quit smoking method… I couldn’t imagine I would present it in a TEDx talk.
+After all, nearly 10 years ago when I started creating this method… I couldn’t imagine I would be presenting it in a TEDx talk.

 But before I explain why watching this quit smoking video now will fast-track your journey, let’s pause to go through a brief background.

 TED was founded in 1984 by Richard Saul Wurman, as a small, Silicon Valley annual gathering.

 Although at first, TED focused on Technology, Entertainment, Design, today it covers various topics of “ideas worth spreading”.

 I first heard of TED a few years ago, when someone sent me Tony Robbins’ powerful talk about what drives our behaviors and how we can change them.
 Since then I have been a “TED-worm”.

 To cut my long story short, I was invited to do a TEDx talk about the 4 quit smoking stages of the CBQ method.